Fear of Buttons – Koumpounophobia

 Free Initial Consultations for the Fear of Buttons

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Buttons prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Koumpounophobia problems prior to commencing any psychotherapy programmes.